ledoriang/personal-website/README.md

-# personal-website
+# Personal Website
- Code for my personal website built with Django and React.
-Showcase my work, blog about my interests, and share my thoughts with the world.
-Open source under the MIT license.
+This repository contains the code for my personal website, where I showcase my work, blog about my interests, and share my thoughts with the world.
+The website is built using Django and React, and is fully responsive and mobile-friendly.
+I have included detailed documentation on how to set up the development environment and deploy the website to production.
+The code is open source and available for anyone to use and modify, under the MIT license.
+Feel free to fork the repository and make it your own!